Last updated: March 2026

 | Carry-on access | Included on most fares |

-| Fit at 30L | A 30L backpack commonly fits within carry-on limits — the 10 kg weight limit is the more likely constraint |
+| Fit at 30L | A 30L backpack fits comfortably within Air Canada's carry-on dimensions; there's no weight limit to worry about |

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →